Waist of maps measured via Urysohn width: Introduction

 \section{Introduction}

-The notion of the \emph{Urysohn width} of a compact metric space was suggested by Pavel Urysohn in 1920s (and published much later by Pavel~Alexandroff~\cite{urysohn1951works}).
+The notion of the \emph{Urysohn width} of a compact metric space was suggested by Pavel Urysohn in 1920s (and published posthumously by Pavel~Alexandrov~\cite{alexandroff1926notes}).
 The $d$-width measures how well a space can be approximated by a $d$-dimensional simplicial complex.
 A compact metric space $X$ is said to have \emph{$d$-width} at most $w$, if there is a continuous map $X \to Z^d$ to a $d$-dimensional simplicial complex with all fibers having diameter at most $w$.
 The original definition of Urysohn was given in terms of closed coverings, and we give an overview of different equivalent ways of defining width in Section~\ref{sec:urysohn}.

 The Urysohn width of a riemannian manifold is related to other metric invariants.
-For example, the codimension 1 width does not exceed the $n\textsuperscript{th}$ root of the volume (see~\cite{guth2017volumes}), and bounds from above the filling radius of a manifold (see~\cite[Appendix~1]{gromov1983filling}) and its hypersphericity (see~\cite[Proposition~F$_1$]{gromov1988width}~or~\cite[Section~5]{guth2005lipshitz}).
+For example, the codimension $1$ width does not exceed the $n\textsuperscript{th}$ root of the volume (up to a dimensional factor; see~\cite{guth2017volumes}), and bounds from above the filling radius of a manifold (see~\cite[Appendix~1]{gromov1983filling}) and its hypersphericity (see~\cite[Proposition~F$_1$]{gromov1988width}~or~\cite[Section~5]{guth2005lipshitz}).
 Among the applications of the Urysohn width we mention a recent transparent proof~\cite{nabutovsky2019linear} of Gromov's systolic inequality, building on the ideas from~\cite{papasoglu2020uryson, guth2010systolic}.